Adana: Intercity transport

-Just west of the old town, Şakirpaşa Airport is an international airport serving the Çukurova region.
-It is the sixth busiest airport in Turkey serving 5.4 million passengers in 2015.
-There are international flights to major cities of Germany, to Beirut, Jeddah, Erbil and Nicosia (TRNC), and frequent domestic flights to Istanbul, Ankara, İzmir, Antalya, Trabzon, Bodrum and Van.
+Adana's closest airport is Çukurova International Airport, located 34 km (21 mi) from the city centre.
+It is the sixth busiest airport in Turkey.
+There are international flights to major cities of Germany, to Beirut, Jeddah, London, Amsterdam, Brussels, Moscow and Nicosia (TRNC), and frequent domestic flights to Istanbul, Ankara, İzmir, Antalya, Trabzon, Bodrum and Van.

 Turkish State Railways (TCDD) runs five long-distance lines connecting Adana to Ankara, Kayseri, Karaman, Konya and Elazığ.
 All these lines use the Central Railway Station while some also use the city's other railway stations—Şehitlik and Şakirpaşa stations to the west, Kiremithane, İncirlik and Yakapınar stations o the east.
 TCDD also runs three regional lines across Çukurova.
 The Adana-Mersin Line operates as a commuter train with 27 trains daily.
-Services to Osmaniye–Islahiye and to Iskenderun run once a day.
+Services to Osmaniye–Islahiye and to İskenderun run once a day.
 Regional trains stop at all city stations.

-Although they became less popular as private airlines introduced inexpensive flights, buses are still the main form of transport to and from the city.
-Adana has two intercity bus terminals offering services to almost all Turkey's towns and cities.
-Bus companies travelling to cities west of Adana depart from the Central Bus Terminal while buses travelling to cities east of Adana depart from Yüreğir Bus Terminal.
-A shuttle service runs between the two terminals.
-Regional bus and minibus services from Adana to other places in Çukurova are plentiful.
-Extra summer bus services operate to the high plains of Tekir, Bürücek and Kızıldağ to enable Adana residents to escape the city heat.

-There is an extensive motorway network (O50-O59) connecting Adana to as far as Erdemli in the west, Niğde in the north, Şanlıurfa in the east and Iskenderun in the south.
-It can take as little as 40 minutes to get to Mersin and two hours to reach Gaziantep.

 Local transport

-Local transport is provided by the Adana Transit Corporation (a division of the Metropolitan Municipality) and by dolmuş and bus co-operatives.
-The Transit Corporation runs the Metro and the municipal buses.

 Adana Metro is a rapid transit system that extends 14 km from the north-west to the city centre and Yüreğir.
 The Metro M1 line has thirteen stations and can transport 21,600 passengers an hour in each direction, a complete journey taking twenty minutes.
 A planned second line will run from Akıncılar to Çukurova University in the Sarıçam District.
 It will be 9.5 km long and will have seven stations..The Metro will eventually cover 23.5 km and serve 20 stations.

-The Adana Transit Corporation also operates 229 bus services, eight of them designed specifically for disabled users.
-Payment is collected via a Kentkart smartcard system.
-Six Bus Co-operatives (known as Can buses) operate another 411 buses also using the Kentkart.
-Eighteen dolmuş co-operatives, with a total of 1,086 minibuses, provide services even to minor streets.